morelinq/MoreLINQ/README.md

 Combines `OrderBy` (where element is key) and `Take` in a single operation.

+This method has 4 overloads.

 ### PartialSortBy

 Combines `OrderBy` and `Take` in a single operation.

+This method has 4 overloads.

 ### Partition